French Lick

 Book peak weekends early

-Spring and fall weekend tee times on the Dye sell out three to four weeks in advance; book as soon as travel dates are firm.
+Spring and fall weekend tee times on the Dye sell out three to four weeks in advance; Book as soon as travel dates are firm.

 4. 4